sbjame/allThailandCircuitTs_API/README.md

 - [Project Structure](#project-structure)

 ## About
-This project showcases an Node.js backend built with TypeScript + MongoDB and Exernal weather api
+This project is a Node.js + TypeScript RESTful API for managing information about racing circuits in Thailand along with weather data integration.
+It provides endpoints for circuits, users, and weather services, supporting authentication, file uploads, and scheduled background jobs.

 ## Features
 - Circuit management (CRUD for Thailand racing circuits)